uozuAho/pylox/readme.md

 # todo

-- move test utils to new module to avoid python shittyness
-- bug: double output in repl
 - bug: 1 == 1 == 1 is false due to (I think):
     - (1 == 1) == 1
     - ( True ) == 1